Project Summary

 Project goals

-Establish a community laboratory to provide additional farmers and extension workers with ongoing access to educational resources and training on sustainable farming practices.
+Establishment of a community laboratory to provide additional farmers and advisors with ongoing access to educational resources and training on sustainable farming practices.

 Rukayya Mahe had attended several of our courses and workshops in the last years and ultimately became a Community Manager of our Action Network Worldwide networking and learning platform.
 In 2020, Rukayya earned her master’s degree in Agricultural Economics from the University of Hohenheim in Stuttgart, where she focused on agricultural and food policy, particularly in the area of food safety.
 Before coming for this studies to Germany, she worked as a banker at Union Bank of Nigeria Plc for eight years.